Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 81-99% of hp - light wounds

 Character Death:When a character goes below 0 hit points, he is unconscious and dying.
 Hit points will continue to be lost at a rate of 1/round until the character is stabilized, magically or otherwise.
 If the character reaches exactly 0 hp, he receives a saving throw vs. death magic.
 If successful, he remains conscious.
 Characters who are rendered unconscious by going below 0 hp remain unconscious, even if healed, for a day.
-At -10 hp, the character is dead.
-Characters with high constitution scores get a saving throw vs. death magic at this point.
-If the character successfully saves, he remains alive until reaching -con.
-If the character loses more than half of his HP in a single round, the character must make a successful system must make a Fort save or fall unconscious.

 Infravision The demihuman ability of infravision will be treated as night vision, not as heat source vision.
 An unexpected bright light will temporarily blind a character using infravision.
 An unexpected plunge into darkness will do the same.
 Once the eyes have had time to adjust (typically one round, but not always), either day vision or infravision, as appropriate, will be functional again.
+Back to top

 Posting: I shall post a minimum of twice per week, unless I let you know otherwise (like for combats;).
-Player post deadlines are within a day of my post.
+Player post deadlines are within two days of my post.
 Every player is required to post once per DM post (that is, at least twice per week).
 I expect characters to interact with one another in addition to this, but the once per my post rule is written in stone.
-Feel free to interact with each other than on the list, via email, forums or ICQ, but DO make me a CC.
+Feel free to interact with each other than on the list or via email, but DO make me a CC.
 Missed posts will always result in loss of xp granted for posting, no matter what the reason.
 Two missed posts with no reason given to me will result in an xp penalty.
 Three missed posts without valid reasons will result in removal of the character from the game.
 I need to know that I can depend on people to post and help me keep things moving.
 I have the job of storyteller, judge, and bad guys.
 I need you to handle the good guys part for me.

 I don’t expect books, but one sentence postings are not going to get you any experience points.
 I’m looking for at least a short reaction to something that has happened, and some sort of action from your character.
 You don’t have to speak every time, but do something.
 You order a drink.
 You adjust your clothes.
 You take out your journal and write something.
-Your face is usually doing something, too.
-How do you feel, and how are you expressing that?

 Fights are quick and confusing, because I hate ‘em and because I think that’s probably how it is in real life.
 I will list initiative and post the order.
 You will post your actions, desired or otherwise with as few contingencies as you can.
 Put ooc comments at the bottom, with a more game-wise description of what you want to do.
 Add in modifiers you are aware of (I need all the help I can get!).
 Here’s an example.